Winter Lights, Umbrella Blindness, and the Art of Getting in the Way

-The combination of rain, umbrellas and sheer refusal to share space quickly made the event difficult to navigate.
-Umbrella blindness set in almost immediately.
-People froze, unwilling to get even slightly wet, while others pushed forward as if the experience might disappear if they were not first.
+What followed was a mix of umbrellas, congestion and a refusal to share space that made the event difficult to navigate.
+Umbrella blindness set in quickly.
+People stopped rather than get wet.
+Others pushed forward as if the experience might disappear if they were not first.

 Scale

-It became difficult, if not impossible, to follow the suggested route.
+It became difficult to follow the suggested route.
 Installations that demanded pause and distance were swallowed by a crowd that never stopped moving.
-Art designed to breathe was smothered by urgency, impatience and the constant need to be seen.
+Work designed to breathe was reduced to something to pass through.

+There were still moments of brilliance.
 FloWeЯ PoWeЯ by Aerosculpture, Jean-Pierre David and Christian Thellier, Aether by Architecture Social Club, and Sanctuary by Ithaca Studio stood out.
-Vibrant, hypnotic, and, in the right conditions, close to being genuinely moving.
+In the right conditions, they come close to being genuinely moving.

 Studio Vertigo

 Elsewhere, In Bloom by Kumquat Lab and Lacto Reacto Light by Jack Wimperis offered something more playful.
-These were moments where interaction felt natural rather than competitive, where engagement did not rely on forcing your way through a wall of phones, when you could get close enough to experience them at all.
+These were moments where interaction felt natural rather than competitive.

 The problem is not the work.
 It is the way it is consumed.